Someone to Love (1987 film)

-Someone to Love is a 1987 comedy film directed by Henry Jaglom.
-It was Orson Welles' final live action film appearance, released two years after his death but produced before his voice-over in The Transformers: The Movie, his final film performance.
+Someone to Love is a 1987 American comedy film directed by Henry Jaglom.
+It was Orson Welles' final live action film appearance, released two years after his death but produced before his voiceover in The Transformers: The Movie, his final film performance.

 The film was screened in the Un Certain Regard section at the 1987 Cannes Film Festival.

 Plot

 The film is a pseudo-documentary about a filmmaker who throws a Valentine's Day party at an old theater that is about to be demolished.
 The filmmaker invites numerous single friends, including his brother, the real estate agent who sold the theater to a developer who is going to build a modern shopping mall, to the party and then quizzes them on camera about their lives, failed relationships, intimacy issues, and loneliness.